HeadBodyScript/headbodyscript.github.io/README/readme_Gravestone_Dungeons.md

 - [x] Ice spell
 - [ ] teleport spell
 - [x] protection spell
+- [x] transoforming arros places a structure on the target, this structure is made out of a few grass blocks and other nature blocks [Zacc change it to what you want, what I have is a placeholder]

 ## DIALOG
 - [x] Ysembert should only talk to the person that clicked him